 - 1 in 4 student gamblers who have a gambling debt have debt over £10,000

 The United Kingdom Gambling Commission is one of the most trusted online gambling regulators in the world, and was first established alongside the UK Gambling Act of 2005, which aimed to keep UK resident safe while betting at bingo sites, casinos, lotto sites and sportsbooks.

 The regulator licenses and audits several of the world’s top online casino sites to ensure fair and responsible gaming, and has built a reputation for being tough but fair when enforcing the law upon gambling sites which breach the rules.

 Just last month, the UKGC fined online lotto betting site Lottoland £150,000 for breaching advertising standards and potentially misleading customers.

 Students and anyone else interested in the results of the UK Gambling Commission’s survey, along with future study results can visit the page here or take part in the survey themselves on the same page.

 For those looking for a safe online casino site, you can read reviews of the latest casinos right here, or grab yourself an online casino bonus to kick start your play.
 There are several leading online casinos available to players from United States.
-We highly recommend Raging Bull Casino as the safest and the best online casino providing support for players from United States.
+We highly recommend Bovada Casino as the safest and the best online casino providing support for players from United States.